jeremyBanks/speedruns/README.md

 essential fields and records (no rejected or pending runs), and discarding anything that fails validation or integrity checking.
 (Cargo might not detect that the data has changed unless you run `cargo clean` after this step.)

+Run `yarn start` to start the dev server.

 ## Data